mjjackey/ProximitySensorDemo/README.md

 # ProximitySensorDemo
 - A demo for using infrared distance sensor via serial port.
 The demo uses C#.
-The communication via serial port is encapsulated.
+The communication part via serial port is encapsulated.